Steve Dawson

 In 2002, Dawson released a solo album called "Pandemonium Circus" with Durham on drums.

 Dawson helped inspire This Is Spinal Tap.
 "It was only a few years ago that the penny dropped about Harry Shearer," he observed in 2014, "when he said he'd been on tour with Saxon and some of the character of Derek Smalls had been based on me – pointing at the audience and all that malarkey.
 Harry's lovely...
 I'm proud to be an influence on Spinal Tap.
 They're taking the piss, but that's part of the game, isn't it?"

+On 21 March 2024, Dawson was convicted at Sheffield Crown Court of four counts of indecent assault against a person under the age of 14.
+The offences took place in the early 1990s when the victim was six years old.
+In April of the same year, he was sentenced to 5 years in prison for the offences.